roshanrahman/newportfolio/assets/casestudies/nitya-gaan/article.md

 In order to understand the users better, and to eliminate the bias of our own, we reached out to the users with questions.
 As I was hundreds of miles away from Mumbai, I delegated the actual interviewing to Chintan, who would go to the temples and halls to meet his potential users and talk about the app.

 I made a list of features and approaches that would help achieve the goals of the app.
-We wanted to sort the features based on relevance an priority, so the app would be less cluttered and would best fit the users' needs.
+We wanted to sort the features based on relevance and priority, so the app would be less cluttered and would best fit the users' needs.

-To identify what the users expected from the app, I prepared a Google Forms with a set of questions asking them about their language preferences, the apps that they used extensively, if they use accessibility features, etc. Chintan would either ask these questions in person or collect responses from the Google Form.
+To identify what the users expected from the app, I prepared a Google Form with a set of questions asking them about their language preferences, the apps that they used extensively, if they use accessibility features, etc. Chintan would either ask these questions in person or collect responses from the Google Form.

 ## What we learnt